GaetanLepage/phd-manuscript/sections/2_simulator/1_intro/0_index.typ

 == Introduction
 <sec:simulator:intro>

-The physical world is an intrinsic aspect of robotics, especially of #acr("HRI").
+The physical world is an intrinsic aspect of robotics, especially #acr("HRI").
-Developing novel methods for interacting with humanoid robots encompasses several challenges related to its embodiment dimension.
+Developing novel methods for interacting with humanoid robots encompasses several challenges related to their embodiment dimension.
-Robotics platform suffer from severe limitations that sometimes prevent from applying data-intensive techniques.
+Robotic platforms suffer from severe limitations that sometimes impede applying data-intensive techniques.

 // Importance of simulation in science
 Simulation offers an alternative tool to experiment with new techniques.
 They have been widely used in most scientific fields since the first operation of the Monte Carlo algorithm at the end of the 1940s (@goldsman_brief_2009, @metropolis_beginning_nodate).
-#draft[Maybe cite more examples.]
-Since then, computers and simulation have progressed massively and offer accurate representations of the real world in fully virtual environments.
+In 1950, a team led by Jon von Neumann and Jule Charney used the ENIAC computer to produce the first weather forecast by an electronic computer @charney_numerical_1950.
+Although their results carried important numerical errors, this work led to the foundation of modern meteorology.
+It is an example of numerically replicating a physical phenomenon by implementing and solving the corresponding equations.
+NASA has also used simulation early in its space programs, such as Apollo.
+The primary goal of their enterprise was to build a training setup for astronauts to practice specific skills.
+Indeed, in high-stakes enterprises, the crew's accommodation to their environment and tools is essential for the mission's success.
+Between 1963 and 1972, the Apollo flight crew trained for 30,000 hours on different simulation devices.
+Using simulators as sandbox environments to perform training is a significant use case of such systems.
+It can be applied to human training, algorithm testing, and data collection.
+Once built, simulation systems can be dramatically valuable as cheap replications of physical settings that are either expensive or difficult to access.
+Multiple techniques or discoveries would have been impossible without the scaling offered by simulation.
+For instance, the field of drug discovery has considerably benefitted from molecular computer simulation @durrant_molecular_2011 @lave_challenges_2007.
+Building on this general overview of simulation, we now turn to its specific applications in deep learning and robotics.

 // Simulation in DL and DRL
-Deep learning techniques have shown impressive results on a variety of tasks ranging from computer vision to natural language processing.
+Deep learning techniques have shown impressive results on various tasks ranging from computer vision to natural language processing.
 At their core resides the processing of substantial amounts of data.
-Collecting datasets of sufficient size and quality is a major obstacle in many concrete applications of deep learning techniques.
+Collecting datasets of sufficient size and quality is a significant obstacle in many concrete applications of deep learning techniques.
 Simulation provides an alternative way to gather massive amounts of data and often allows for automatic annotation.
 However, building an effective simulator can be hard or even impossible.
 Also, simulated features frequently deviate from real-world data, which can heavily hinder the final performance.